top of page

 He has recently been heralded as Britain's most prolific blood donor, after having given 25 platelet donations in 2022.

-He has also endowed The Clément Olympe Lavanne Prize for work in Francophone literature, Faculty of Medieval and Modern Languages at The University of Oxford, which will be awarded in honour of the Martinican soldier, polymath, and his “second dad”, for the first time in July 2023.
+He has also endowed The Clément Olympe Lavanne Prize for work in Francophone literature, Faculty of Medieval and Modern Languages at The University of Oxford, which was awarded in honour of the Martinican soldier, polymath, and his “second dad” for the first time in July 2023.

 He is a Fellow of the British-American Project and an advisor to Kreol Magazine.